Sv443/BetterYTM/contributing.md

 > The object in memory is updated synchronously, while the one in GM storage is updated asynchronously once the Promise resolves.
 >
 > Arguments:
+> - `token` - The private token that was returned when the plugin was registered (if not provided, the function will do nothing).
 > - `config` - The full config object to save.
 If properties are missing, BYTM will break!
 >   To see the structure of the object, check out the type `FeatureConfig` in the file [`src/types.ts`](src/types.ts)
 >